hyouteki/Kryoss/documentation.md

 *Not understanding what's happening in your code, make sure to run it with coverage to visualize*<br>

-*You can change infiniteRecursionLimit, stackOverflowLimit & other limits from kryoss_config.KryossConfig class*<br>
+*You can change infiniteRecursionLimit, stackOverflowLimit & other limits permanently from kryoss_config.KryossConfig class*<br>